-The majority of the site is situated on Custer fine sandy loam soils, a hydrologic Type-C/D soil per the NRCS mapping.
-Custer fine sandy loam soils have a 0 to 9 inch first layer of fine sandy loam with the remaining profile being sand.
-Much surface runoff is attributed to the fine sandy loam layer.
+The majority of the site is situated on Custer fine sandy loam soils, a hydrologic Type-C/D soil per NRCS mapping.
+Custer fine sandy loam soils have a 0-9 inch first layer of fine sandy loam with the remaining profile being sand.
+A narrow band of Kitsap silt loam exists in the west and Norma Variant Loam in the northern portion of the site.